jeiang/nix-templates/README.md

-# template-rs-nix
+# nix-templates

-Template for Rust on NixOS.
+Templates for Nix Projects.

-TODO:
+## TODO:

 - [ ] Add treefmt to template for formatting.
+- [ ] Use nix flake method to build on github actions
+- [ ] Use github actions to run tests